marvin-raf/codequiz/backend/app/packages/courses/wiki.md

 Unauthorized indicates that

-- `X-Authorization` header isn't given
+- `Teacher-Authorization` header isn't given
-- `X-Authorization` isn't matched to a teacher in the database
+- `Teacher-Authorization` isn't matched to a teacher in the database

+---

+Status Code (403)

+Forbidden indicates that

+- `course_id` and `teacher_id` don't match in the database

+---

+Status Code (404)

+Not Found indicates taht

+- `course_id` doesn't match with a class in the database

 ---